nicholasamiller/OpenXmlPowerTools.Core/README.md

 OpenXmlPowerTools Content
 ===========================
+Update January 2025: Now using this with .NET 9.0 and it appears to work correctly.

 This branch is created to support .net 8.0 and the latest version of DocumentFormat.OpenXml, 3.0.0 There are multiple breaking changes in DocumentFormat.OpenXml 3.0, which are explained on their package site, and seemed pretty easy to fix.